 If you have ideas for other topics or dissemination mechanisms, e-mail me!
 I will continue developing these documents, so appreciate your feedback.
-I am particularly interested in assisting students who must overcome systemic inequalities and racism to advance and feel welcome in their academic institutions.
-Please reach out if I can be of assistance.

 Advice for graduate students